chocknell/chocknell.github.io/_posts/2024-01-17-Itiner-AI-Travel-App.md

 ![flow2]({{ site.baseurl }}/images/itinerai/flow2.png)

 ### Conclusion and Next Steps
 This project allowed me to really dig deeper into the Artificial Intelligence options that are readily available, and also learn about what is required when bringing an app to market.
 There were a few challenges met along the way, namely due to the short-term 'memory' issues of ChatGPT3.5 and the occasional sensoring of specific words when generating images (i.e. Space Needle), however these can be rectified with re-training new models on specific documentation should the idea progress.
 There are many routes available for improvement, for example including a mapping feature to visualize the route to be taken, as well as an option for providing feedback and also a potential revenue stream from selling physical copies of the Scrapbook.
-Watch this space to see what happens next!
+Watch this space to see what happens next, but in the mean time feel free to check out my [Streamlit App](https://itiner-ai.streamlit.app/).

 <p align="center">
   <img src="{{ site.baseurl }}/images/itinerai/logo_small.png" alt="logo"/>